cs3org/OCM-API/IETF-OCM.md

   Server.
   In the federation case, OCM Servers MAY resolve the actual recipients by either querying external AAI systems, or exchanging the groups' metadata between themselves.
-Such exchange is out of scope for this version of the this specification.
+For the latter, the RECOMMENDED implementation is based on the MLS protocol and it is described in [OCM-MLS].
   Alternatively, the Receiving Server MAY hold the federated groups' metadata and act as an OCM proxy, forwarding the OCM requests to the actual members of the federation.